 That doesn’t mean you have to go for a super gaudy gradient.
 A more subtle gradient of shades of the same color can be quirky but make for a professional letterhead.

 For example, this business letterhead template uses a subtle pink color gradient in the spine column.
-Icons also help to illustrate the content of the letter:
+Icons also help to illustrate the content of the template:

 15. Divide your business letterhead template into columns